 Thus, Containers require significantly fewer resources as compared to the requirements to run a Virtual Machine.

-But for our use case, where we need to debug, run, or deploy our .NET applications, a Docker container is the way to go!
+But for the use case, where you need to debug, run, or deploy the .NET applications, a Docker container is the way to go!

 Installing Docker Desktop